hngi/Team-International-Backend/README.md

-# Team-International-Backend (Dead-line FRIDAY 10:00 GMT)
+# Team-International-Backend (Deadline FRIDAY 10:00 GMT)

 Task given: **Dockerized micro-service for showing a dashboard for logged in users**